An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Abstract

 \section{Abstract}

 We investigate an $\mathrm{SO}(10)$ grand unification scenario where the complex 10-dimensional scalar multiplet, containing the Standard Model (SM) Higgs boson, resides at the TeV scale altogether.
 The resulting low-energy model is a 2-Higgs-doublet model augmented with two $S_1$-type leptoquarks.
 The gauge-coupling unification is achieved with only one intermediate scale at which the Pati-Salam gauge group is broken down to the SM.
-A $U(1)_{\mathrm{PQ}}$ global symmetry is also introduced, with the corresponding axion providing a solution to the strong CP problem, while also being an important dark matter candidate.
-The proton-destabilising couplings of the light leptoquarks are forbidden by a discrete symmetry.
-We discuss how the simultaneous explanation for the $R_{D^{(*)}}$ and $a_\mu$ anomalies comes about in the model, and investigate its phenomenological implications.
+Proton stability is ensured by a discrete symmetry, leftover from the breaking of the U(1)$_{\mathrm{PQ}}$ global symmetry.
+The axion corresponding to this broken U(1)$_{\mathrm{PQ}}$ provides a solution to the strong CP problem, and also serves as an important dark matter candidate.
+We discuss how the simultaneous explanation for the $R_{D^{(*)}}$ and $a_\mu$ anomalies comes about in the model, and investigate some of its phenomenological implications.

-\keywords{$B$-decay anomalies, scalar leptoquark, $SO(10)$ grand unification, LHC, 2HDM, axions, Peccei-Quinn symmetry, strong CP problem, dark matter}
+\keywords{$B$-decay anomalies, scalar leptoquark, $\mathrm{SO}(10)$ grand unification, LHC, 2HDM, axions, Peccei-Quinn symmetry, strong CP problem, dark matter}